Extinction Cycle

 New York Tunnel Escape

-The New York Tunnel Escape is not planned as a mission, but it belongs in the mission archive because it is one of the series' defining survival.
+The New York Tunnel Escape is not planned as a mission, but it belongs in the mission archive because it is one of the series' defining survival operations.
+Operation Liberty fails above them, fire falls on the city, and Reed Beckham's remaining group is forced below Manhattan into a world the Variants have already claimed.

-Open New York Tunnel Escape in the interactive wiki
+Open the interactive New York Tunnel Escape view

 Overview